Guayabo National Monument: Excavations and Visiting the Site Today

 Following an 1891 excavation of a cemetery, over 100 artifacts were displayed at the 1892 Historical American Exposition in Madrid and then much of the display was taken to the 1893 World's Columbian Exposition in Chicago, Illinois.
 The explorers who excavated this site include Anastacio Alfaro, Carlos Aguilar, Oscar Fonseca, and Sergio Chávez.
 There have been studies done on Guayabo that use today's technologies, such as one recent study using remote sensing techniques to detect and map the roads in the region.
-As of 2020 no studies conducted using LIDAR have been made.
-In 2009, Guayabo was declared an "International Historic Civil Engineering Landmark" by the American Society of Civil Engineers because its roads, walls and water channels represent remarkable civil engineering achievements by a pre-Columbian civilization.
+As of 2020, no studies conducted using LIDAR have been made.
+In 2009, Guayabo was declared an "International Historic Civil Engineering Landmark" by the American Society of Civil Engineers because its roads, walls, and water channels represent remarkable civil engineering achievements by a pre-Columbian civilization.
 The site is open to the public daily and is a tourist attraction.
 It has been open to the public since August 13, 1973.
 One can hike around the trails and observe the structures or tour it with a professional guide.
 This is a popular destination to visit because although Guayabo is similar to other excavated sites such as Machu Picchu, Chichen Itza, and other South American and Central American ruins in the sense that the artifacts and structures that can be found look similar, it draws the public in due to the mystery of why it was abandoned, and the fact that there is still a big portion of it that has not yet been excavated.
-It is also sought out by people because of its remoteness in the rain forest.
+It is also sought out by people because of its remoteness in the rainforest.

 Current State

 The current state of the structure is in good shape.
 Everything has been preserved well and kept as authentic as possible.
 It is now protected within the Guayabo National Monument and is also a part of the Central Volcanic Conservation Area.
-Keeping this site clean and authentic is a big priority to the people of Costa Rica and especially those Costa Ricans who live near it not only because it brings in tourism but they also really value the environment.
-With Costa Rica being the most environmental conscious country in the world, it is not a surprise that they want to keep it clean.
+Keeping this site clean and authentic is a big priority to the people of Costa Rica especially those Costa Ricans who live near it not only because it brings in tourism but they also really value the environment.
 It also helps that unlike other sites such as Machu Picchu where it gets over half a million visitors each year, Guayabo de Turrialba does not receive nearly as many visitors because it is not as popular so it is easier to maintain.
-There are measures being taken to make sure it stays the condition it is in today stays the same for the future.
+There are measures being taken to make sure it stays in the condition it is in today and stays the same in the future.